gittuf/gittuf/docs/cli/gittuf_policy_add-rule.md

 ### Synopsis

 The 'add-rule' command adds a new rule to a gittuf policy file.
-Each rule contains a name ('--rule-name') for the rule, one or more principals ('--authorize') who are allowed to sign within the scope of the rule, a set of rule patterns ('--rule-pattern') defining the namespaces or paths the rule governs, and a signature threshold ('--threshold'), which is the minimum number of valid signatures required to satisfy the rule.
-Principals can be specified by their principal IDs.
-By default, the main policy file (targets) is used, which can be overridden with the '--policy-name' flag.
+It is used to authorize a set of principals to sign changes to the namespaces the rule protects, subject to a signature threshold.

 ```
 gittuf policy add-rule [flags]